Izushi Shrine: History

 The Izushi Shrine is located at the foot of a mountain on the eastern edge of the Izushi basin in the northern part of Hyōgo prefecture.
 It is located about 2 kilometers north of the current Izushi city area.The Ishrine is the center of the legend of Prince Amenohiboko of Silla, which is recorded in the "Kojiki" and "Nihon Shoki", who settled in this area during the reign of Emperor Suinin.
 He brought with him eight sacred treasures from Silla, including a sacred spear, and married a daughter of the kuni no miyatsuko of Tajima.

 The origins of Izushi Jinja are unknown.
 Although there is no documentary evidence, it is believed that it began as the family shrine of the descendants of the legendary prince Amenohiboko; however, there is some confusion as to whether the object of worship is the spirit of the prince, or the spirits of the magical objects brought from Silla.
 The shrine first appears in the historical documents in tax records for Tajima Province dated 737.
-It appears thereafter in the various historical chronicles in the Heian period, including the Engishiki and the Wamyō Ruijushō and the Nihon Kiryaku.
+It appears after that in the various historical chronicles in the Heian period, including the Engishiki and the Wamyō Ruijushō and the Nihon Kiryaku.

 The Engishiki lists it as a Myōjin Taisha (名神大社) which holds eight kami, and as the ichinomiya of the province.
 During the Muromachi period, the main castle of the powerful Yamana clan was located to the north of this shrine.
 The shrine prospered from this proximity until 1504, when it was burned down during an internal conflict within the Yamana clan.
 It was rebuilt by 1525; however, when Toyotomi Hideyoshi occupied the area in 1580, he confiscated the territory of the Yamana clan, and the shrine fell into decline.
 Under the Edo Period Tokugawa shogunate, the area became Izushi Domain, ruled by the Koide clan followed by the Sengoku clan.